cs544-wisc/f23/p6/README.md

 }
 ```

+We have already built the proto file and also provide you with `station_pb2_grpc.py` and `station_pb2.py` files as well.

-In `server.py`, implement the interface from
-`station_pb2_grpc.StationServicer`.
-RecordTemps will insert new
+In `server.py`, implement the interface from `station_pb2_grpc.StationServicer`.
+RecordTemps will insert new temperature
-temperature highs/lows to `weather.stations`.  `StationMax` will
-return the maximum `tmax` ever seen for the given station.
+highs/lows to `weather.stations`.  `StationMax` will return the maximum `tmax` ever seen for the given station.

-Each call should use a prepared statement to insert or access data in
+Each call should use a prepared statement to insert or access data in `weather.stations`.
-`weather.stations`.
 It could be something like this:
 ```python
 insert_statement = cass.prepare("????")
 insert_statement.consistency_level = ConsistencyLevel.ONE